 In February 2014, Robert Kammer ("Kammer"), the Company's Chairman of the Board, filed a lawsuit in the San Diego Superior Court against Merlyn Corwin ("Corwin") to enforce his contract rights related to a settlement agreement the parties had previously entered into involving shares of the Company's common stock.
 Corwin filed an answer to the complaint in March 2014 and in June 2014 filed the first amended cross complaint adding the Company as a cross-defendant.
 In August 2014, Corwin filed a seconded amended cross complaint (the "SACC") which added Mark Baum ("Baum"), the Company's Chief Executive Officer, and an individual who previously provided consulting services to the Company as additional cross-defendants.
 The SACC alleged numerous causes of action including securities fraud, concealment, misrepresentations, inducement of misrepresentations, rescission - undue influence, intentional infliction of emotional distress and declaratory relief of invalidity of the settlement agreement.
 In September 2014, the Company and Baum filed an anti-strategic lawsuit against public participation motion ("Anti-SLAPP"), arguing all allegations in the SACC were based on protected activity under the litigation privilege.
 Kammer also filed an Anti-SLAPP motion in October 2014.
 In November 2014, the Company, Baum and Kammer were granted both Anti-SLAPP motions, with the ruling judge deciding that the parties successfully demonstrated that the allegations arose from activity protected by the litigation privilege.
 The judge further found that the evidence Corwin relied upon in her arguments failed to demonstrate a probability that she could prevail on any of the claims.
 The court then ordered Corwin to pay the Company's and Baum's attorney fees and the case was dismissed.
 In May 2015, Corwin filed an appeal and in November 2015, the appellate court reversed the Anti-SLAPP decision of the trial court.
 In April 2016, the Company and Baum filed a demurrer to the SACC.
 The court ordered a ruling on the demurrer in June 2016, dismissing most of the causes of action against Baum and the Company, but leaving the claim for fraud by concealment and intentional infliction of emotional distress.
-At all times relevant to this matter, the Company and Baum have never met with, spoken to, emailed, text messaged or otherwise communicated with Corwin.
-The Company expects a summary judgement motion will likely be filed later this year.
-The Company has previously and continues to dispute all claims against it and intends to vigorously defend these allegations.
+In August 2016, all parties related to this litigation entered into a settlement and mutual release agreement, whereby all parties agreed to settle all disputes and release one another of any legal claims.
+The Company issued 40,000 at-the-money warrants (see Note 10) as part of the settlement consideration.
+The fair value of the warrant and associated legal expenses were recorded in general and administrative expenses and netted against estimated accruals recorded prior to September 30, 2016 in the accompanying condensed consolidated statement of operations.